N.C. State University: Partnering to Develop Young Leaders

-The Caldwell Fellows’ vision of educating young leaders and the view that the university should educate students not only to be successful professionals, but also to be servant-leaders who make the world a better place.
-For 40 years, the CCL’s philosophy and training has been a vital component of the program.
-A CCL associate is involved in selecting Caldwell Fellows during their freshman year and the CCL runs an intensive, three-day training program during students’ junior or senior year as a capstone experience.
+For 50 years, our philosophy and training have been a vital component of N.C.
+State University’s Caldwell Fellows Program.
+We are involved in selecting Caldwell Fellows during their freshman year, and we run an intensive, 3-day training program during students’ junior or senior year as a capstone experience.

-There are now more than 1,000 active Caldwell Fellows alumni.
-Their anecdotes about the impact of the program and the CCL training are telling.
-Fellows say their CCL experience has helped them be better professionals and leaders, from handling significant corporate responsibilities to making life-or-death decisionsDownload Article
+There are now more than 1,300 active Caldwell Fellows alumni.
+Their anecdotes about the impact of the program and our training are telling.
+Fellows say their CCL experience helps them be better professionals and leaders, from handling significant corporate responsibilities to making life-or-death decisions.